HPV Vaccine Trial in Costa Rica (CVT)

-The HPV Vaccine Trial in Costa Rica is a collaboration between investigators in Costa Rica and the National Cancer Institute.
+The HPV Vaccine Trial in Costa Rica (CVT) is a collaboration between investigators in Costa Rica and the National Cancer Institute.
 The trial was designed as a blinded, randomized, phase III clinical trial to evaluate the efficacy of a bivalent HPV-16/18 virus-like particle (VLP) vaccine.
 The vaccine used in the trial was developed by investigators at NCI and other research institutions and is manufactured by GlaxoSmithKline Biologicals.
-The trial was initiated on June 28, 2004 and enrollment was completed on December 22, 2005; there were 7,466 women enrolled.
+The trial was initiated in June 2004 and enrollment was completed in December 2005; there were 7,466 women enrolled.

 This study was designed to evaluate vaccine efficacy, immunological correlates of long-term vaccine success and failure, and other factors of immunological and etiological interest.
-Extension of follow-up for up to ten years is now underway to assess the duration of protection and long-term effects of vaccination.
-Data from the trial demonstrated that three doses of the HPV vaccine may not be necessary, as similar vaccine efficacy against cervical HPV-16/18 infection was observed among women who received two, and even a single dose, of the HPV vaccine after four years of follow-up.
+Data from the trial demonstrated that three doses of the HPV vaccine may not be necessary, as similar vaccine efficacy against cervical HPV 16/18 infection was observed among women who received two, and even a single dose, of the HPV vaccine after four years of follow-up.

 For more information, contact Aimée Kreimer.